Skip to content

 These are two different layers:

-• Agent is a runtime concept — it defines the execution loop, model, tools, and system prompt.
+• Agent is a runtime concept.
+It defines the execution loop, model, tools, and system prompt.

 Released under the Apache 2.0 License.